VJSo007/Credit-Card-Fraud-Detection/README.md

 Introduction
-In this notebook we will use various predictive models to see how accurate they are in detecting whether a transaction is a regualar payment or a fraud.
+In this notebook we will use various predictive models to see how accurate they are in detecting whether a transaction is a regular payment or a fraud.
 The features are scaled and the names of the features are not shown due to data privacy.

 Our Goals: